JohnSwiftC/lazyhttp/README.md

 let listener = TcpListener::bind("addr");

 for stream in listener.incoming() {
+    let stream = stream.unwrap();

     if let Ok(req) = lazyhttp::handle_stream(&stream) {
         // Do something with req
     }
 }
 ```

+Note, this is not a good example for production code.
+Remember proper error handling and some form of async or multithreading for a server environment.